SRGSSR/srgletterbox-apple/docs/GETTING_STARTED.md

 ## Playback rate

-Letterbox provides playback rate support, directly in the player view itself or through its `playbackRate` controller API.
-Some streams, most notably livestreams played in live conditions, might not support rates larger than 1.
+Letterbox setting offer playback rate controls.
+Note that some streams, most notably livestreams played in live conditions, might not support rates larger than 1.
+The playback rate can also be controlled programmatically using the dedicated `playbackRate` controller property.

 ## URL overrides and local file playback